 Do I need personal injury protection?

-If your state is a no-fault state and requires PIP coverage, you’ll have to include it on your car insurance policy.
-But even if it’s optional, it may be a good idea to consider it.
+If your state is a no-fault state and requires PIP coverage, you will have to include it on your car insurance policy.
+But even if it is optional, it may be a good idea to consider it.

 For example, if you do not have a very robust or comprehensive health insurance policy, personal injury protection coverage can work with your health insurance to provide more comprehensive coverage that will likely cover your injuries from an accident.

 PIP is also a good idea if you often drive with passengers in your car, since it covers anyone riding with you.
-Since you can’t be sure what kind of health insurance your passengers have, PIP provides a layer of assurance their medical bills will be covered in an accident, up to your policy’s limits.
+Since you cannot be sure what kind of health insurance your passengers have, PIP provides a layer of assurance their medical bills will be covered in an accident, up to your policy’s limits.